Shalom bayit

-Shalom bayit (also sholom bayit or shlom bayit, or (Yiddish) sholom bayis or shlom bayis) is the Jewish religious concept of domestic harmony and good relations between husband and wife.
+Shalom bayit (שְׁלוֹם בַּיִת) (also sholom bayit or shlom bayit, or (Yiddish) sholom bayis or shlom bayis) is the Jewish religious concept of domestic harmony and good relations between husband and wife.
 In a Jewish court of law, shalom bayit is the Hebrew term for marital reconciliation.

 Origin of term

-The term sh'lom beto is found in the Talmud regarding domestic peace in general.
+The term sh'lom beto (שְׁלוֹם בֵּיתוֹ) is found in the Talmud regarding domestic peace in general.
 Nowadays, it is mostly used regarding matrimonial peace.
 This likely came from interpretations of the Mishneh Torah, in which the task of lighting candles in the home during Sabbath or Hanukkah is attributed to bringing divine peace into the home.